Mega Millions: 2010 cross-sell expansion

 Mega Millions tickets bought with the Megaplier option, beginning September 12, 2010, automatically won $1 million (instead of $250,000) if the five white balls – but excluding the Mega Ball – are matched.

 On March 13, 2010, New Jersey became the first Mega Millions participant (just before the cross-sell expansion) to produce a jackpot-winning ticket for Powerball after joining that game.
 The ticket was worth over $211 million annuity (the cash option was chosen).
 On May 28, 2010, North Carolina became the first Powerball member (just before the cross-selling expansion) to produce a jackpot-winning Mega Millions ticket after joining Mega Millions, with an annuity jackpot of $12 million.

-In January 2012, Mega Millions' rival Powerball was altered; among the changes were a price increase of $1 for each play, as a result, a base game costs $2, or $3 with the Power Play option.
-At the time, there were no plans to change the price of a Mega Millions play, with or without the Megaplier (see below for the 2017 format change that includes the base price for a Mega Millions play to be raised to $2).
+In January 2012, Mega Millions' rival Powerball was altered, among the changes were a price increase of $1 for each play, as a result, a base game costs $2, or $3 with the Power Play option.
+The price of a Mega Millions play stayed the same until 2017.
 The price increase for playing Powerball was a major factor in Louisiana deciding to pursue joining Mega Millions, as that state's lottery joined Mega Millions on November 16, 2011.

 October 2013 format change

-The final 5/56 + 1/46 Mega Millions drawing was held on October 18, 2013; that night's jackpot of $37 million was not won.
+The final 5/56 + 1/46 Mega Millions drawing was held on October 18, 2013, that night's jackpot of $37 million was not won.
 The first drawing under the revised 5/75 + 1/15 format—which saw the jackpot estimate "leap" to $55 million due to the change in the annuity structure—occurred on October 22, 2013.
 The minimum jackpot was then $15 million, with rollovers of at least $5 million.
 Second prize (5+0) became $1 million cash.
 In the revised format, players chose 5 of 75 white ball numbers, and the "Gold Ball" number out of 15.

-The Megaplier option remained; the 5 multiplier was added.
+The Megaplier option remained, the 5 multiplier was added.

 Lower prize tiers (through October 18, 2013) based on a $1 play: